mrconter1/dentme-employee-api/README.md

 The API will be available at `http://localhost:8000/api/`

+## API Documentation

+Interactive API documentation is available at `http://localhost:8000/api/docs/` where you can explore and test all endpoints.

 ## Employee Model

 Each employee has an id (auto-generated), first_name, last_name, and email (unique).